 Munger: Well it happened, it’s almost a mania of speculation that we now have.
 We have computers with algorithms trading against other computers.
 We’ve got people who know nothing about stocks being advised by stock brokers who know even less.
 I understand the commission though!

 It’s just an incredible crazy situation and it’s weird that we ever got a system where all this activity is all mixed up with a lot of legitimate long-term investment.

 I don’t think any wise country would have wanted this outcome.
-Why would you want your country’s stocks to trade on a casino basis to people who are just like the people who play craps and roulette in the casino?
+Why would you want your country’s stocks to trade on his favorite casinos basis to people who are just like the people who play craps and roulette in the casino?
 I think it’s crazy but it happened.